Chipdeals/Momo-Api/README.md

 # More Info

-## Collection and disburssement parametters
+## Collection and disbursement parameters

 ### - ``senderPhoneNumber`` or ``recipientPhoneNumber`` parameter